Bhumaka

 He was the father of the great ruler Nahapana, according to one of the latter's coins.
-He was preceded by Abhiraka (Aubhirakes), of whom a few coins are known.
+He was preceded by Abhiraka (Aubhirakes), of whom a few coins are known. some scholars identify him with Ysamotika, the father of Chashtana.

 His coins bear Buddhist symbols, such as the eight-spoked wheel (dharmachakra), or the lion seated on a capital, a representation of a pillar of Ashoka.

 Bhumaka's coins have been found in the regions of Gujarat, Kathiawad and Malwa.